Get started with Jira Service Management for admins

 Your first stop for learning how to get started with Jira Service Management.

-Insight in Jira Service Management is an incredibly powerful tool that records and maps the relationships and dependencies between your assets, configuration items and services.
+Assets in Jira Service Management is an incredibly powerful tool that records and maps the relationships and dependencies between your assets, configuration items and services.
 It’s great for getting a better understanding of what could have caused an incident, what impact a change could have, and for quickly accessing information about what your business owns and/or controls.

-To set up Insight on your site, there are a few steps that have to be done in a specific order.
+To set up Assets on your site, there are a few steps that have to be done in a specific order.
 This will put the foundations in place and show you how to build out your asset and service architecture.

 Step 1: